Governance and Transparency

 Governance Assurance Statement

 As a private company (limited by guarantee) we operate in accordance with the Companies Act 2006 and as set out in our Articles of Association; this means that we get the best from our directors as they are familiar and comfortable with the behaviour demanded by the Act.
 This helps to mitigate any lack of clarity arising from the somewhat unusual construct that is a ‘LEP’.
-A detailed Conflicts of Interest policy at Article 13.
+A detailed Conflicts of Interest policy is at Article 13 and a Register of Individual Interests is maintained centrally, published on this website and updated every six months.

 Our Articles of Association (constitution) determine our membership such that it represents the local environment in which we operate.
 The LEP’s private sector and community sector directors and representatives are selected through an open, transparent and non-discriminatory competition, which assesses each candidate on merit.
 A cascade approach, using traditional and social media, is used to advertise vacancies and the diversity and geographic base of candidates is reviewed at the short-listing stage.
 The remaining directors and sector representatives are nominated by their respective sectors, and the arrangements for this are set out in the LEP’s Articles.